← Back to All Dogs

 All Vancouver Island rescues handle mixed breed dogs — mixed breeds make up 70 to 80% of any rescue's inventory.
 The shelters with the highest mixed breed volume:

-• Dog Bless — the Victoria-specific international intake pipeline.
-Overseas partner shelters produce medium-sized street-dog mixes with sighthound, terrier, hound, and primitive village-dog ancestry.
+• Dog Bless — the Victoria-specific US shelter intake pipeline.
+US high-kill shelter partners produce small and medium mixed breeds of varied ancestry.
 Foster-evaluated, detailed temperament bios.

 • BC SPCA Victoria — the largest organization.
 BC-Interior rural transfers and inter-island branch movement contribute shepherd/husky/cattle dog mixes; local surrender intake contributes the full spectrum.
 Consistent mixed breed inventory across all sizes.